Types of Vegetarians and Recipes to Incorporate into your Plant-Based Lifestyle

 - To meet fatty acid requirements (omega 3) lost from not consuming fish, alternatives like algae based omega- 3 supplements may be suggested.

-- Vitamin B12 can be met by eating, nutritional yeast, enriched cereals, and meat alternatives fortified with B12.
+- Vitamin B12 can be met by eating nutritional yeast, enriched cereals, and meat alternatives fortified with B12.
+A supplement may be necessary.

 Take a look at these vegan recipes below: